|

 disc slightly if it suspects that another related write

 request may be in progress or may arrive soon.
-This
+This allows

-an NFS server received mainly small unrelated requests,
+server received mainly small unrelated requests, this

-this behaviour could actually reduce performance, so
+behaviour could actually reduce performance, so no_wdelay

-explicitly requested with the wdelay option.
+requested with the wdelay option.

 nohide This option is based on the option of the same name